14 Home and society

 - Help with the process of applying for grants by referring parents or caregivers to the social security department and by getting medical reports completed.

 - As most grants are targeted at poor families an income means test will be needed.

-In South Africa applications must be submitted through special social workers in the Department of Social Security and Population Development.
+In South Africa applications must be submitted through special social workers in the South African Social Security Agency (SASSA).
 Applications may need a medical certificate and processing through the Children’s Court.

 - The caregiver’s identity document, the child’s birth certificate, and proof of the financial status of the household will be needed for the application.